Bruno Georges Pollet: Memberships, awards and invitations

 In 2022, Bruno G. Pollet was invited to witness at the Senate Committee on Energy, the Environment and Natural Resources and the Standing Committee on Environment and Sustainable Development, the House of Commons in Canada.
 In 2024, he initiated and was the catalyst for the establishment of the Memorandum of Understanding (MoU) between Hydrogen Europe and the Canadian Hydrogen Association to accelerate hydrogen deployment and facilitate trade in clean molecules.
 In June 2024, he was awarded Fellow of the IAHE for his persistent promotion of Green hydrogen Technologies.
 In October 2024, he led the Université du Québec à Trois-Rivières to be the first transatlantic university to join Hydrogen Europe Research, a hydrogen association that brings together the best leading universities, research organisations and R&D labs in Europe.
+In 2025, he is one of the co-founders of the Pan-Canadian Hydrogen Hubs Alliance, in collaboration with four major national partners: Simon Fraser University’s Clean Hydrogen Hub (British Columbia), the Newfoundland and Labrador Hydrogen Innovation Partnership (Newfoundland and Labrador), the Edmonton Regional Hydrogen Hub (Alberta) and the Atlantic Hydrogen Alliance (Nova Scotia).